KeithPallo/KRR_final_project/README.md

 **Reasoning:** Within this file we present several different forms of reasoning.
 All are horn clauses, and some build upon each other for more complex reasoning.
 At a high level, we will be reasoning whether or not classes are appropriate/feasible for a CS student in a given term, whether or not the weekly lecture schedule of classes overlap, and what classes would be a good fit given different facets of a student's interests.

 - **Scenario 1** <br />
-I really liked learning about ArtificialIntelligence programming.
+I really liked learning about AI programming.
 What could I take to expand upon that knowledge? <br/>
 Example Query: <br />
 `(goodClassGivenTopic ArtificialIntelligenceProgramming-Fall2018 (WinterQuarterFn (AcademicYearFn NorthwesternUniversity (YearFn 2018))) ?newCourse)`